 Having a lawyer review a legal document – such as a lease – before signing it is about protecting yourself.

 Regardless of what type of business you are in, it is never in your best interest to sign a contract before having it reviewed and revised with your best interests in mind.
-At, Mollaei Law we specialize in reviewing and amending contracts to reflect the best interest of all parties involved.
+At, Mollaei Law, we specialize in reviewing and amending contracts to reflect the best interest of all parties involved.

 After you have signed a contract, it is next to impossible to make revisions or amendments to it.
-This step must be taken before the contract is sign and becomes enforceable by law.
+This step must be taken before the contract is signed and becomes enforceable by law.

-As an artists, entrepreneur, or business person, you should not sign a contract until you thoroughly revise the contract to match your interests.
+As an artist, entrepreneur, or business person, you should not sign a contract until you thoroughly revise the contract to match your interests.
 It is necessary to revise a contract to match your expectations and interests.

-Mollaei Law amends and revise contracts to match the needs and circumstances of our clients.
+Mollaei Law amends and revises contracts to match the needs and circumstances of our clients.
 By carefully reviewing and revising the contract, we will revise the contract into a well-drafted, finalized, and advantageous contract to meet your needs.

-In order to have a successful and efficient agreement, we will clearly define your needs.
+To have a successful and efficient agreement, we will clearly define your needs.
 It is vital that we clearly and precisely set for your interests ahead of the other parties’.

 After a contract is signed, it is nearly impossible to revise the contract.
 Generally, a contract becomes enforceable once the parties indicate assent to its terms.
-This is usually done when either of the parties sign the contract at which time the contract becomes enforceable.
+This is usually done when either of the parties signs the contract at which time the contract becomes enforceable.

 By all means, it is vital to have a competent business lawyer revise your contract before it is signed and becomes enforceable.
 The final deal terms should be drafted and revised to match the interests of the parties.

-This way a contract review lawyer can read the contract over and make sure it is your best interest.
+This way, a contract review lawyer can read the contract over and make sure it is your best interest.
 If necessary, the lawyer can request revisions to the contract before you sign on the dotted line.